akto-api-security/tests-library/remediation/SQLI_ERROR_BASED_PARAM_POSTGRESQL.md

 ### Step 4: Least Privilege Principle
 Implementing the principle of least privilege for database accounts can protect the database even if a SQL injection attack occurs.
 Never connect to your database using an account with admin-level privileges, unless this is absolutely necessary.

-### Step 5: Update and Patch
-Regularly updating and patching the database management systems is also a critical step in preventing SQL Injection attacks.
-Most of the database software vendors regularly release patches that fix known vulnerabilities.

-### Step 6: Use a Web Application Firewall
-A web application firewall (WAF) can help to detect and prevent SQL Injection attacks at the network level before it reaches your application.
-Usually, WAFs come with SQL Injection protection as part of their default rule set.